Choosing the Right Type of Web Hosting

 Other activity on the server can affect you, and you don’t have access to the whole server’s resources.
 If there’s a Super Soaker battle in the general pool area, you may get splashed, and you don’t have access to the whole pool, only to your part.

-Site owners who want the low-maintenance, low-cost advantages of a shared server plus the some of the flexibility, reliability and guaranteed resources of a dedicated server.
+Site owners who want the low-maintenance, low-cost advantages of a shared server plus the flexibility, reliability and guaranteed resources of a dedicated server.

 A dedicated server is like having your own Olympic-size pool.